Aztaban/mist-gate/README.md

   },
 });
 ```
-7. Start the development server: `npm start`
+7. Start the development server: `npm run dev`

 Note: Please replace `http://localhost:3500` with the actual URL of your local backend server.
 Also, keep in mind that the `mist-server` repository is currently private, so you may need to update the link once it becomes public.

 ## Usage

-Once the development server is running, you can access the e-shop at `http://localhost:3000`.
+Once the development server is running, you can access the e-shop at `http://localhost:3500`.
 You can log in using the provided credentials or create a new account.

 ## Contributing